tonealexandru236/SmeltingTime/README.md

 ### Developers

-1. Tudose Dragos - Game Progammer, Designer and Artist `dragoss_`
+1. Tudose Dragos - Game Progammer, Designer and Artist.
+Discord: `dragoss_`
-2. Tone Alexandru - Game Progammer, Designer, Artist and Sound Engineer `theman360`
+2. Tone Alexandru - Game Progammer, Designer, Artist and Sound Engineer.
+Discord: `theman360`
-3. Morariu Tudor - Sound Designer, Composer and Tester `morariut`
+3. Morariu Tudor - Sound Designer, Composer and Tester.
+Discord: `morariut`

 ### Other resources

 1. Hosting & Version Control: Github
+2. Music: GarageBand + BandLab
-2. SFX: Freesound + Audacity
+3. SFX: Freesound + Audacity
-3. Sprites: Aseprite
+4. Sprites: Aseprite

 <br>
 <br>
 <br>

+# V1.2.0 Update - FIICode 2026 Game Dev Finals

+The Final challenge was to implement a "a cooperative gameplay mechanic where the two players do not perceive or interact with the world in the same way.".
+Our idea was to gatekeep the previously universal workstation mechanics.

+Instead of the two players having access to all stations, now they are split into two classes (or Jobs).
+A "Crafter" and a "Blacksmith/Smelter".
+The Crafter can use the Crafting Table (unlocked in Tutorial) and the Enchanting Table (unlocked on Level 4).
+The Blacksmith can use the Furnace (unlocked on Level 1) and the Smithing Table (unlocked on Level 7).

+This encourages the two players to work together compared to the previously slightly flawed system.
+To compensate, all levels were made much easier.
+Other additions this update include:

+1. Completely reworked levels and 2 more levels.
+2. A new tier of armor, Netherite (very original), that is applied onto diamond gear with a smithing table by a blacksmith.
+3. Enchanting.
+The crafter can insert tools, weapons, armor and golden apples to "enchant" them by holding the action button up to 3 levels.
+Customers will require different levels of enchants.
+4. Night time.
+Every other levels is at night time, where the new fireflies and torches prosper.
+5. Updated visuals, updated tutorial, new transitions between scenes, new settings, UI updates (new buttons, timer animations, etc.) + QOL (such as navigation with 'esc' or confirm to exit).
+6. Brand new track, "It's Smelting Time!".
+Updated Title track.
+7. Endless mode, a rare chance to snow, Patch Notes tab, Weather makes customers leave earlier.

++ Bug fixes :)

 # The game itself

-Disclaimer: The following are refering to the first official build, V1.0.0, and its sub-versions, V1.0.1 and V1.0.2.
+Disclaimer: The following are refering to build up to V1.2.0.
 Any further major updates might break or change any of the patterns, info and facts mentioned.

 The game was developed in `Unity 6.3 (6000.3.10f1)`.
 The Repo contains the Unity project itself.
 A Windows build is located in the `!WINDOWS_BUILD` folder.
 For the cleanest experience, you can just download the `.exe` file from this repo: `github.com/tonealexandru236/SmeltingTime-Build`.